Federal Unemployment Tax Act (FUTA) Tax Increases on Wages Employers Paid in 2016

 The demand for unemployment benefits was unprecedented through the course of the long and difficult recession and the state’s UI Trust Fund continues to have a deficit of approximately $3.4 billion (as of 11/28/16).
 The continuing federal loan has helped cover the cost of regular unemployment benefits.

 California employers fund regular benefits through contributions to the state’s UI Trust Fund on behalf of each employee, and they pay separate FUTA taxes to the federal government to help pay for the administration of the UI program.
 Those FUTA contributions also pay for UI loans to insolvent states, and federal extension benefits.
 Any additional employer FUTA contributions are used to help repay the state’s federal UI loan.

 Current federal law provides employers with a 5.4 percent FUTA tax credit.
-However, due to California’s outstanding federal loan, the FUTA tax credit was reduced to 5.1 percent for the 2011 tax year, 4.8 percent for the 2012 tax year, 4.5 percent for the 2013 tax year, and 4.2 percent for 2014 tax year.
-The FUTA tax credit will be reduced by another 0.3 percent to 3.9 percent for the 2015 tax year due to the outstanding federal loan.
-This has resulted in an overall increase in the FUTA taxes California employers’ pay of up to $105 more per employee for the 2015 tax year.
+However, due to California’s outstanding federal loan, the FUTA tax credit was reduced to 5.1 percent for the 2011 tax year, 4.8 percent for the 2012 tax year, 4.5 percent for the 2013 tax year, 4.2 percent for the 2014 tax year, and 3.9 percent for the 2015 tax year.
+The FUTA tax credit will be reduced by another 0.3 percent to 3.6 percent for the 2016 tax year due to the outstanding federal loan balance, bringing California’s total 2016 FUTA credit reduction to 1.8 percent.
+This has resulted in an overall increase in the FUTA taxes California employers’ pay of up to $126 more per employee for the 2016 tax year.